Monique Serbu | September 1, 2017

 What Is a Firewall?

 Computer hacking may seem like a plot line from a mystery novel, but unfortunately it’s very real in today’s world.
-Consider that during 2013 and 2014, 432 million online accounts were hacked, and 47% of U.S. adults had their personal information exposed by hackers.
-Also note that between 2015-2016 more than 177,866,236 personal records were exposed do to data breaches.
-And during the early months of 2017, cyber attacks were already occurring at double the rate that they were in 2016.
 When we use our computers to surf online, we’re immediately exposed to potential scams, viruses, and hacking, which can obtain our personal information and steal our identity.

 One way to help prevent the possibility of an attack is with a firewall.
 A firewall can be used to prevent malicious attacks and unauthorized access to your network through the Internet.
 Read on to learn more about how firewalls work and how you can use them to help secure your networks.